AGENTS.md — a project constitution for AI-assisted Python development

 uv add --dev pytest ruff

-Drop the AGENTS.md template into the root of your repo, edit the structure and conventions to match your setup, and every AI agent that touches the project will know the rules before writing a single line of code.
+Drop the template into the root of your repo, edit the structure to match your setup, and every AI agent that touches the project starts with the right context.